CSCfi/rems/README.md

 lein eftest :all
 ```

-To run all tests and output coverage:
+To run all tests and output coverage (the alias also builds cljs):

 ```
-lein with-profile test cloverage
+lein run-cloverage
 ```

-To run browser tests (requires chromedriver in $PATH):
+To run browser tests (requires chromedriver in $PATH, the alias also builds cljs):

 ```
-lein eftest :browser
+lein browsertests
 ```

 Start REPL and run tests in there: